carbon-language/carbon-lang/llvm/docs/LoopTerminology.rst

 Exiting Block - A basic block contained within a given loop which has at least one successor outside of the loop and one successor inside the loop.
-(The latter is required for the block to be contained within the cycle which makes up the loop.)
+(The latter is a consequence of the block being contained within an SCC which is part of the loop.)
 That is, it has a successor which is an Exit Block.

 Exit Block - A basic block outside of the associated loop which has a predecessor inside the loop.
 That is, it has a predecessor which is